brabster/tw-site-mkdocs/docs/posts/2024-04-23-codespaces/index.md

 ## Admin Rights to the Rescue?

 I've certainly come across folks who are of the opinion that the risk with software comes from "admin rights".
 If you don't install it with admin rights it's fine, right?
-I work from the assumption that **any software that's on my laptop can do anything I can do** on this laptop.
+I work from the assumption that **any software that's on my laptop can do anything I can do on this laptop**.
 I don't think there's much more harm you can do with admin rights than you can do as me.

 > Oh, and no, I don't run as admin, and I have neutered sudo to comply with Cyber Essentials.
 I talked about the hows and whys in my post about [automating my laptop build](https://tempered.works/posts/2024/03/02/living-with-an-automated-laptop-build/#cyber-essentials).